-2. Single Level Design Vs Storeyed Design
+2. Single Level Design Vs. Storeyed Design

-One thing to note is that aging comes with its fair share of challenges and in your sunset years, simple tasks such as climbing steep staircases can become a painstaking undertaking.
+One thing to note is that aging comes with its fair share of challenges, and in your sunset years, simple tasks such as climbing steep staircases can become a painstaking undertaking.

-It’s therefore important to have such considerations in mind.
+It’s, therefore, essential to have such considerations in mind.

-Whatever your inclinations, its most recommendable to opt for single layout designs.
+Whatever your inclinations, it’s most recommendable to opt for single layout designs.